The Best Pork Loin Roast – Feta & Garlic Stuffed

 sliced pinwheel stuffed and tied pork loin on a cutting board

-Slice the pork loin perpendicular to the roll, creating beautiful, circular slices that showcase the layers of filling.
+For best results, slice the pork loin perpendicular to the roll, creating beautiful, circular slices that showcase the layers of filling.

 Pork Loin Roast Notes